haydenpog/freewebguisource/readme.md

 # Possible questions

 Q: How would I add my own custom html files?
-A: By editing the template files in the templates folder, you can change how your webgui looks!
+A: By editing the template files in the template folder, you can change how your webgui looks!

 Q: How do I start up the server?
 A: You can either buy a vps and download python on it (easiest), or buy a cheap python hosting server and upload the files